rainbowflesh/rainbowflesh/poop/main/formatEnglishreview.md

         There are several reasons which may account for this social phenomenon/problem.
 First of all ____.
 Secondly, ____.
 Furthermore, ____.

         As Confucius instructed, it's better late than never.
-In my opinion. prompt and strict measures should be taken to turn back this evil trend.
+In my opinion, prompt and strict measures should be taken to turn back this evil trend.
 On one had __QUESTION SOLUTION__, On the other hand, __QUESTION SOLUTION 2__.

         I am firmly convinced that through our combined efforts, we are bound to __SOLVE QUESTION__.
     ```